Kingxukai/linux/Documentation/staging/magic-number.rst

 	};

-Please follow this discipline when you are adding future enhancements to the kernel!
-It has saved me countless hours of debugging, especially in the screwy cases where an array has been overrun and structures following the array have been overwritten.
+Please follow this discipline when you are adding future enhancements to the woke kernel!
+It has saved me countless hours of debugging, especially in the woke screwy cases where an array has been overrun and structures following the woke array have been overwritten.
 Using this discipline, these cases get detected quickly and safely.

 Changelog::